 They taste and smell of candy!!!
 I am not kidding!
 What a healthy treat that is 🙂

 Sticky Rice Mango: a really delicious dessert consisting of sweet stick rice and a separate container with sweet coconut milk.
 Served with fresh sweet mango- MMMMHHHH

 Price: 70 baht (1.70 USD / 1.50 AUD/ 1.60 EUR)

 Thai sticky rice desserts were really yum too.
 Most of them are rice based with coconut flavor and with lots of sugar.
 So don’t eat too many of them 🙂

 Price: 20 baht (0.60 USD/ 0.80 AUD / 0.50 EUR)

 It was really hard to find vegetarian food and even harder vegan food.
-So it certainly is NOT a vegetarian’s Food destination and would not recommend it for this reason (and because it was too touristy and had too many bars and pubs!
+So it certainly is NOT a vegetarian’s Food destination and would not recommend it for this reason and also as it was too touristy and had too many bars and pubs!
 BUT the beach was lovely on the upside and so was out hotel 🙂 Check out my review Here!